vahidk/EffectiveTensorflow/README.md

 git clone https://github.com/vahidk/TensorflowFramework.git
 ```

-_If you use Visual Studio Code, make sure to download the [TensorFlow Snippets](https://github.com/vahidk/tensorflow-snippets) extension, which let's you build neural network models and have them running with few keystrokes._
+_If you use Visual Studio Code, make sure to download the [TensorFlow Snippets](https://github.com/vahidk/tensorflow-snippets) extension, which lets you build neural network models and have them running with few keystrokes._

 ## TensorFlow Basics
 <a name="basics"></a>